 EWB-OSU is staying in accordance with the social distancing policies set forth by the State of Oregon, Oregon State University, and EWB-USA.
-As of Fall 2020, all meetings have been moved to a digital setting.
+Continuing into Winter 2021 all meetings will continue to be held in a digital setting.
 To join the club email .
 For information about our Nicaragua program please contact Emma Chase (email@example.com) or for our Cambodia program, contact Marley Bennett (firstname.lastname@example.org).
 From everyone at EWB-OSU, stay healthy and safe in this difficult time.

 EWB Oregon State University

 "To support community-driven development programs worldwide through partnerships that design and implement sustainable engineering projects, while creating transformative experiences that enrich global perspectives and create responsible leaders."

 EWB-OSU is a humanitarian club made up of students in all types of majors who work closely with advisors at OSU and our EWB-USA mentors.